About this course

 - Special considerations when sharing qualitative data

-About the course developers and authors
+About the course developers

 Naomi Waithira, Mahidol Oxford Tropical Medicine Research Unit